 Vatnajökull National Park, Iceland

-Talking about national parks, another one that will take your breath away is Vatnajokull in Iceland.
-When I first saw the pictures of this place, I didn’t believe it’s real.
-Every winter, the glacial waters in the park’s caves freeze, creating unrealistically-beautiful shapes that give the place a glassy-blue interior.
+The Vatnajokull national park in Iceland will blow your mind with its icy beauty.
+When I first saw the pictures of this place, I didn’t believe it’s real and I just had to mention it on this list of the best winter destinations in Europe.
+Every winter, the glacial water in the park’s caves freezes, creating unrealistically-beautiful shapes that give the place a glassy-blue interior.
 However, keep in mind that you shouldn’t visit when the weather is not cold enough.
 It’s not recommended to visit at the beginning and the end of the winter because there’s always the risk of the cave collapsing if parts of it start melting.

 If you want to visit the national park, the nearest airport is the one in Reykjavik.
 The caves are located only 45 minutes away from the capital.